-We toyed with the idea of setting up a webcam and broadcasting the readout via a webpage, undermining the security.
-Fortunately the client scrapped this security.
+We toyed with the idea of setting up a webcam and broadcasting the readout via a webpage, undermining security.
+Fortunately, the client scrapped this device altogether.

 I write this because this is exactly the frustration we all face with bank card readers.
-Currenty I am in Asia (Koh Chang, Thailand to be precise) and I am carrying no less than three of these readers, one of which I had to have shipped from the UK after they replaced it.
+Currently, I am in Koh Chang, Thailand, and I am carrying no less than three of these readers, one of which I had to have shipped from the UK after the original stopped working.

 Why else are these readers a burden?

-- They prevent multiple users accessing the account simultaneously (think business accounts and shared accounts)
+- They prevent multiple users from accessing the account simultaneously (think business accounts and shared accounts)

 Unfortunately, the card readers are just the icing on the cake for me.
 Some of the other frustrations I find with online banking:

-- Non standard login methods, preventing your browser or plugin (LastPass!) from working
+- Non-standard login methods preventing your browser or password manager (e.g. LastPass) from working

-- Incomprehensible design and technology decisions, causing major usability problems. (e.g. browser back/forward buttons causing logging out)
+- Poor design and technology decisions, causing major usability problems. (e.g. browser back/forward buttons causing logging out)

 - Lack of browser/device compatibility (no chance of banking online with my phone)